Isaac Paredes Player Props: Rays vs. Orioles

-On Friday, Isaac Paredes (.294 on-base percentage in past 10 games, 66 points below season-long percentage) and the Tampa Bay Rays play the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 6:40 PM ET.
+On Saturday, Isaac Paredes (.278 on-base percentage in past 10 games, 84 points below season-long percentage) and the Tampa Bay Rays face the Baltimore Orioles, whose starting pitcher will be Grayson Rodriguez.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Rangers.
+In his last game, he collected two extra-base hits (2-for-4 with a double, a home run and an RBI) against the Orioles.

 Isaac Paredes Game Info & Props vs. the Orioles